 Investments categorized as Level 1 are valued using prices quoted in active markets for those investments.
 Investments categorized as Level 2 are valued using a matrix pricing technique.
 Matrix pricing is used to value securities based on the securities' relationship to benchmark quoted prices.
 Investments in the State Treasurer's investment pools are valued at the pool's share price multiplied by the number of shares the District held.
 The fair value of a participant's position in the pools approximates the value of that participant's pool shares.
-The investment in the County Treasurer's pool is valued using the District's proportionate participation in the pool's structure does not provide for shares.
-The State Board of Investment provides oversight for the State Treasurer's investment pool.
+The investment in the County Treasurer's pool is valued using the District's proportionate participation in the pool because the pool's structure does not provide for shares.
+The State Board of Investment provides oversight for the State Treasurer's investment pools.
+No comparable oversight is provided for the County Treasurer's investment pool.

-Credit Risk
+Credit risk

-Through its investment policy, the District manages its credit risk by limiting the maturity of any one investment to 5 years and by limiting the type of investments that the District utilizes to U.S. Treasury securities and U.S. Government backed securities.
+Through its investment policy and in accordance with state statute, the District manages its credit risk by limiting the maturity of any one investment to 5 years and by limiting the type of investments that the District utilizes to U.S. Treasury securities and U.S. government agency securities.

-At June 30, 2017, the District had the following investments in debt securities:
+At June 30, 2018, the District had the following investments:

-Investment Type Rating Rating agency Amount State Treasurer's invesment pool 7 Unrated Not applicable \$ 244,325 County Treasurer's investment pool Unrated Not applicable 647,271 U.S. agency securities Aaa Moody's 9,685,659 Money market mutual fund Aaa-mf Moody's 2,071,666 \$ 12,648,921
+Investment Type Rating Rating agency Amount State Treasurer's investment pool 7 Unrated Not applicable \$ 493,845 County Treasurer's investment pool Unrated Not applicable 2,685,581 U.S. agency securities Aaa Moody's 8,306,324 Money market mutual fund Aaa-mf Moody's 2,095,166 \$ 13,580,916